What measurement means for childhood vaccinations

 - One dose of Hepatitis A

 - Two doses of influenza

 Immunizations, or vaccines, are an important way to protect young children from serious illnesses and even death.
 High rates of immunization benefit children, their family and friends, and society in general by preventing disease.
 Additionally, many school and child care facilities require up-to-date vaccinations before admitting a child.
 Health care providers should help families make sure their children have the above recommended vaccines by the time they turn 2 years old.

-The statewide rate of adolescent immunizations by all reporting medical groups is 77%.
-This means 77 of 100 two-year-olds had all of the vaccinations listed above.
+The statewide rate of childhood immunizations by all reporting medical groups is 56%.
+This means 56 of 100 two-year-olds had all of the vaccinations listed above.

 Higher immunization rates can be a sign of strong performance in pediatric care.
 It’s important to know that small differences in percentages don’t necessarily reflect the quality of care you’ll receive with a certain medical group.
 It is more important to note the large differences between providers, and speak with your doctor if you have questions or concerns.

 How we calculate the measure